pearpages/my-blog-v1/_posts/2015-05-13-angularjs.markdown

 ## MVC

 AngularJS uses the MVC design pattern and embraces that pattern completely.
 The model, view, and controller are all clearly defined in AngularJS.

+Business logic should almost always be placed in backend REST services whenver possible.

 ## RESTful web services